opentracing/opentracing-java/README.md

 ### Initialization

 Initialization is OpenTracing-implementation-specific.
 Generally speaking, the pattern is to initialize a `Tracer` once for the entire process and to use that `Tracer` for the remainder of the process lifetime.
-The [GlobalTracer](https://github.com/opentracing/opentracing-java/blob/master/opentracing-util/src/main/java/io/opentracing/util/GlobalTracer.java) provides a helper for singleton access to the `Tracer` as well as `ServiceLoader` support for OpenTracing Java implementations.
+The [GlobalTracer](https://github.com/opentracing/opentracing-java/blob/master/opentracing-util/src/main/java/io/opentracing/util/GlobalTracer.java) provides a helper for singleton access to the `Tracer`.

 ### `ActiveSpan`s, `Continuation`s, and within-process prapagation

 For any execution context or Thread, at most one `Span` may be "active".
 Of course there may be many other `Spans` involved with the execution context which are (a) started, (b) not finished, and yet (c) not "active": perhaps they are waiting for I/O, blocked on a child Span, or otherwise off the critical path.

-It's inconvenient to pass an active `Span` from function to function manually, so OpenTracing provides an `ActiveSpanSource` abstraction to provide access to the active `Span` and to pin and defer it for re-activation in other execution contexts (e.g., in an async callback).
+It's inconvenient to pass an active `Span` from function to function manually, so OpenTracing provides an `ActiveSpanSource` abstraction to provide access to an `ActiveSpan` and to pin and `defer()` it for re-activation in other execution contexts (e.g., in an async callback).

-Every `Tracer` implementation _must_ provide access to an `ActiveSpanSource` (typically passed in at `Tracer` initialization time).
-The `ActiveSpanSource` in turn exposes the current `ActiveSpan`, like so:
+Access to the active `Span` is straightforward:

 ```
 io.opentracing.Tracer tracer = ...;